honestbank/argoflow-aws-infrastructure/README.md

 Current usage is specific to [argoflow-aws](https://github.com/argoflow/argoflow-aws) so the requirements are very closely tied to those specified in [their readme](https://github.com/argoflow/argoflow-aws/blob/master/README.md).

+For detailed input and output variable information see the [core module readme](/terraform/README.md).

 ## Prerequisites

 This module assumes that you have a vanilla EKS cluster running in a VPC with private and/or public subnets.
 From that point